avc-adelaide/bellhoppe/README.md

 BELLHOP/BELLHOP3D: `bellhopcxx`/`bellhopcuda`](https://github.com/A-New-BellHope/bellhopcuda)
 * The UCal team maintain a fork with numerical properties and robustness improved and bugs fixed
 * This repository is a subsequent fork from Adelaide University, Australia, with the intention of providing a clean and well-documented repository to provide easier access to the code
+* (Yes, it would be better to try not to proliferate forks; if this is successful we will open pull requests)

 ### Impressum